Discover Bright Ideas

 • Impact

-Myriad diagnostics have saved the lives of tens of thousands of women, the most well known being Angelina Jolie.
-By understanding the fundamental role that genes and molecular insights play in human health, Myriad is leading the transformation of medicine from treating symptoms, to predicting and preventing diseases related to the human genome.
+With these innovations, Myriad has saved tens of thousands of lives.
+They enable people to make informed decisions and live longer, healthier lives.
+By understanding the fundamental role genes play in human health, Myriad led the shift in medicine from treating symptoms to predicting and preventing disease.

 Using Food as Medicine